nihzh/nihzh.github.io/docs/Liverpool/105-Programming Paradigms.md

 	- Imperative: declare variables, around a loop, execute one each time.
 	- Functional: no variables, no explicit looping (using recursion)
 - complex algorithms are mostly functional
-- function is a balckbox, put few falues in and
+- A pure function is a balckbox
 - Pure functions **only** influence the world through **return values** -- No changes global state, printing, connect netwoks.....
 - Pure functions must be **deterministic**, no random contents
+- *Side-effect* is anything changes global state, printing, connect netwoks which cannot **export same output when have same input**.
 - same input, always same output.
 - one function do one thing only.
 - No control flow, everything is juct function application